-- 331 The contractor's technical proposal and process shall assure compliance with the following requirements: - 331.1 Grinding and Blending - 331.1.1 Ground Beef Boneless beef shall be ground twice, with the final grind passing through a /8-inch grinding plate.
-Blending after final grinding is allowed only to the extent that it doesn't affect the appearance of the finished ground beef. - 331.1.2 Coarse Ground Beef Boneless beef shall pass at least once through a grinding plate that is no smaller than /4-inch or no larger than a 1.0-inch.
-Blending after final grinding is allowed only to the extent that it doesn't affect the appearance of the finished ground beef.
+- The contractor's technical proposal and process shall assure compliance with the following requirements: - 331.1 Grinding and Blending - Ground Beef Boneless beef shall be ground twice, with the final grind passing through a 1/8-inch grinding plate.
+Blending after final grinding is allowed only to the extent that it doesn't affect the appearance of the finished ground beef. - Fat Break-Outs The grinding, blending, and packaging process shall be conducted in a manner that precludes large fat "break outs" (solid chunks of fat greater than 1.0 cubic inch) or objectionable fat "smears" in the finished product. - 331.2 LFTB When specified as an option, LFTB will not exceed 15 percent by weight of each batch of combined fine ground finished products (Material Numbers 110261, 110260, 110270). - 331.3 Bone Collector/Extruder Systems A bone collector/extruder system must be in operation to remove remaining bone, cartilage, and heavy connective tissue during the final grind.
+For those collector/extruder systems that have a secondary lean recovery system, the product from the secondary recovery system shall be allowed provided it does not exceed more than 2.0 percent of finished product weight (on a batch weight basis). - 331.4 Shape and Waffling of Patties All patties must be round or oval in shape and waffled or scored on both sides. - Metal Detection All product shall be free of metal contaminates.

-- 331.1.3 Fat Break-Outs The grinding, blending, and packaging process shall be conducted in a manner that precludes large fat "break outs" (solid chunks of fat greater than 1.0 cubic inch) or objectionable fat "smears" in the finished product. - 331.2 LFTB When specified as an option, LFTB will not exceed 15 percent by weight of each batch of combined fine ground finished products (Material Numbers 110261, 110260, 110270). - 331.3 Bone Collector/Extruder Systems Except for Coarse Ground Beef, a bone collector/extruder system must be in operation to remove remaining bone, cartilage, and heavy connective tissue during the final grind.
-For those collector/extruder systems that have a secondary lean recovery system, the product from the secondary recovery system shall be allowed provided it does not exceed more than 2.0 percent of finished product weight (on a batch weight basis). - 331.4 Shape and Waffling of Patties All patties must be round or oval in shape and waffled or scored on both sides. - 331.5 Metal Detection All product shall be free of metal contaminates.
 Detection of stainless steel, ferrous, and non-ferrous (e.g., lead, copper, and aluminum) metals is required.
-The contractor's technical proposal must identify and describe the equipment, location, detection procedure, sensitivity levels, frequency of equipment validation, and corrective action procedures. - 331.6 Equipment All equipment used to produce ground beef products for USDA shall be maintained and routinely checked for optimal performance. - 331.7 Irradiated Ground Beef When specified by the purchaser, ground beef products to be irradiated shall comply with the additional requirements specified in APPENDIX C. - 331.8 Beef Patties with Soy Protein Product (SPP) The SPP will be hydrated to yield no less than 18% protein (as-is basis).
+The contractor's technical proposal must identify and describe the equipment, location, detection procedure, sensitivity levels, frequency of equipment validation, and corrective action procedures. - 331.6 Equipment All equipment used to produce ground beef products for USDA shall be maintained and routinely checked for optimal performance. - 331.7 Irradiated Ground Beef When specified by the purchaser, ground beef products to be irradiated shall comply with the additional requirements specified in APPENDIX C. - Beef Patties with Soy Protein Product (SPP) The SPP will be hydrated to yield no less than 18% protein (as-is basis).